 How to avoid this problem

-Organizations can reduce the security risks of unlicensed software by firstly, ensuring all software is purchased from legitimate sources and secondly, establishing an in-house SAM programme.
-Those businesses that effectively integrate SAM will have better awareness of what is installed on their network and whether it is legitimate and licensed.
+Organizations can reduce the security risks of unlicensed software by firstly, ensuring all software is purchased from legitimate sources and secondly, establishing an in-house SAM program.
+Those businesses that effectively integrate SAM will have a better awareness of what is installed on their network and whether it is legitimate and licensed.